Board of Directors

 Our Board of Directors is comprised of community leaders with expertise in a wide range of areas.
 The Board meets monthly and is responsible for securing the financial health of The Well Experience and making strategic decisions throughout their time of service.

-Meet the Founder of The Well Experience
+Meet the Founders of The Well Experience

 With 15 years in the Family Service and Support industry and 10 years in various in public education, Stephanie Cockrell is driven by her passion to serve others and provoke sustainable change.

 As the founder and director of The Well Experience, Stephanie considers it a privilege to work with families as she finds solutions for the challenges they face every day.
 Her passion for families pushes Stephanie to research better ways to connect with families and encourage their success.
 Her dedication to racial equity compels her to speak out against injustice and do her part in provoking change for People of Color